21CrMoV5-7 Heavy Hex Bolts (EN 10269 / 1.7709) Cr-Mo-V Q+T Bolting

 Applications

-Heavy hex bolts are specified in pressure vessel bolting per ASME BPVC Section VIII Division 1, heat exchanger bolting (channel-head and shell-side), petrochem reactor flange bolting (hydrocracker manway and main flange), steam turbine casing-half-joint bolting, and fired heater bolting for refinery service.
+Heavy hex bolts are specified in pressure vessel bolting to to ASME BPVC Section VIII Division 1, heat exchanger bolting (channel-head and shell-side), petrochem reactor flange bolting (hydrocracker manway and main flange), steam turbine casing-half-joint bolting, and fired heater bolting for refinery service.

 Inspection Documentation